Animatron/player/doc/API.md

     }
     scene.move([10, 10]);

 So, to resume: any element may be a parent one, it may have any number of children (it only may affect performance, but we keep working to enhance these limits), you may (but not required to) draw something with a parent element, and then with its children, and they will be drawn one over another.
+All of the values (like points, angles, time bands) of some element are relative to the parent element, if it exist.
+If it not, they are relative to global things.
+If you change the parent, values stay the same, but now they are relative to a new parent.

 Just add something like `.circle([0, 0], 50)` to the `column` element in example above, and you'll see how it works.
 (It will shift the location of columns to be in center of circle, so you may want to change `scene.move([10, 10])` to `scene.move([60, 60])`, like the radius of circle + padding of 10, and the animation will be back in bounds).